-Most lessons provide students an opportunity to apply math concepts to real-world problems; some of these opportunities include filling a jar with sand, fractional parts of pizza, fraction parts of a loaf of bread, eating a pie, and making a poster for a book report.
-For example, in Module 8, Lesson 7, students solve real-world, multi-step problems using a "drawing diagram" strategy.
-The opening problem describes the average bald eagle counts in Alaska, and students have to identify how many more were counted in 2010 compared to 2009.
+Most lessons provide students an opportunity to apply math concepts to real-world problems; some of these opportunities include making sub sandwiches, fishing, and making chili for a cook-off.
+For example, in Module 6, Lesson 5, students solve real-world, multi-step problems using a "drawing diagram" strategy.
+The opening problem describes how Erica makes submarine sandwiches by cutting them into thirds, and students have to determine how many parts she has created.
 Given provided sentence stems, they have to analyze the situation, identify a plan, and describe how drawing a diagram will help them solve the problem.
 A provided teacher support offers a step-by-step description of how to draw the strip diagram.
-To push rigor, the Math Talk call-out asks students to then explain another strategy they could use to solve the problem.
+To push rigor, the Math Talk call-out asks students to justify their answers using multiplication and explain the relationship between fractions, division, and multiplication.
 Each lesson also contains at least one "HOT" (higher-order thinking) multi-step problem presented in a realworld context.
-For example, the HOT problem from Module 9 Lesson 3 states, "In three minutes, a damselfly's wings beat 2,700 times, and a butterfly's wings beat 2,100 times.
-About how many more times did the damselfly's wings beat in one minute than did the butterfly's wings?"
-Students must integrate their newly developed division skills with previously learned subtraction knowledge in order to solve this multi-step problem.
+For example, the HOT problem from Module 8 Lesson 4 states, "Francois is rolling coins.
+He has 3 rolls of 40 quarters.
+He has 8 rolls of 50 dimes.
+He exchanges 2 rolls of dimes for 1 roll of quarters.
+How many coins does Francois have?"
+Students must integrate their newly developed multiplication skills with previously learned addition knowledge in order to solve this multi-step problem.